xe-usesgithub/dxt2/README.md

   <h4>Help Wanted</h4>
   <p>- With customising bootcd2disk.conf for an EFI setup.</p>
   <p>- With customising bootcd2disk.conf for dual booting both BIOS & EFI.</p>
+  <p>- With a working guide to FAI builder that doesn't omit important steps.</p>

 </div>